 - Applicants must complete all questions in full and submit supporting documentation.

 Students who are in need of emergency financial assistance may submit an application and supporting documentation to the Office of the Dean of Students.
 The Emergency Fund Committee, made up of staff members from both the Office of the Dean of Students and Scholarships and Student Aid reviews the submitted applications and determines the appropriate funding amount.
 Funds distributed do not generally exceed $500.
 The committee will review applications requesting in excess of $500 for unique and unusual circumstances of emergency financial need.
 Applicants may be required to meet with a staff member in the Office of the Dean of Students to discuss their application.
-If you are currently receiving financial aid, please be aware that receiving funding from the Emergency Fund may affect your future aid packages.
+If you are currently receiving financial aid, please be aware that receiving funding from the Emergency Fund may affect your future aid packages and funds received will be taxed as income.
 For information on the application please contact our office at (919) 966-4042.

 The number of students who can be served by the Student Emergency Fund is subject to the availability of funds.
 The fund must be sustained by continual contributions from alumni, parents, faculty, staff and friends of the University.